-Kitashinagawa’s a lovely, quiet residential area.
-You’d never think you’re in the centre of a major city, 10 minutes’ walk from a massive train station (think Waterloo/Victoria, crossed with the long-distance trains of King’s Cross or St Pancras).
-The narrow, central street is packed with local shops, restaurants and housing.
-In this case, Kaido Books and Coffee, very much a local establishment, fits in perfectly.
+Kaido Books & Coffee is in Kitashinagawa, a lovely, quiet residential area about 10 minutes’ walk from Shinagawa train station.
+Kitashinagawa’s narrow, central street is packed with local shops, restaurants and housing, with Kaido Books & Coffee, very much a local establishment, fitting in perfectly.

 Occupying the first two floors of a narrow concrete structure, Kaido goes back a long way and is perhaps three times as deep as it is wide.
 The front, slightly set back from the street, is all glass with a sliding central door.
 Inside it’s mostly concrete, although the right-hand wall is painted with an interesting mural.
-The overall effect’s much more warm and welcoming than it sounds though, especially since it’s lined with books.
-Wooden furniture and comfy chairs add to the interior’s warmth.
+The overall effect’s much more warm and welcoming than it sounds though, especially since it’s lined with books, the wooden furniture and comfy chairs only adding to the interior’s warmth.

-It can be a bit tight getting through when it’s busy, but it’s a lovely, cosy spot.
-At the back, it narrows ever so slightly, two wooden steps leading up to a brick-floored area, where you’ll find the coffee part of Kaido.
+At the back, Kaido narrows ever so slightly, two wooden steps leading up to a brick-floored area, where you’ll find the coffee part of Kaido.
 Dominated by the counter on the left, this brick-built beauty has the till at the front, followed by a hulking Nuova Simonelli espresso machine, then a small pour-over station for the V60s.

 Right at the back, a set of stepped, square bookcases cleverly masks a concrete flight of stairs leading to the gorgeous upstairs.
-The atmosphere here is very different, quieter and more studious.
-A single space has been transformed by bookshelves which line every wall, also subdividing it into a series of smaller spaces.
+The atmosphere here is very different, quieter and more studious, akin to a library.
+The single space has been transformed by bookshelves which line every wall, also subdividing it into a series of smaller spaces.

-At the back, there’s a central communal table, while off to the right (left as you look from the back) is a delightful two-person nook with a bar against the wall.
-At the front is a larger space with two communal tables and, by the window, a gorgeous sofa, facing into the room.
-There’s also a small balcony accessible via the sliding window/door.
-However, you can’t sit out here, only stand and admire the view.
+At the back, there’s a central six-person communal table, while there’s a larger space at the front with two communal tables, six-person one followed by a four-person table.
+Finally, by the window, a gorgeous sofa faces into the room.
+There’s also a small balcony accessible via the sliding window/door, although you can’t sit out here, only stand and admire the view.

-Although upstairs is still the same concrete shell as downstairs, it has lovely, wooden floorboards, the concrete walls masked by the floor-to-ceiling bookshelves.
+Upstairs and downstairs share the same concrete shell, but upstairs has lovely, wooden floorboards, the walls masked by the floor-to-ceiling bookshelves.
 There are multiple power outlets too.
 Both floors have lots of natural light from the windows at the front, which is supplemented by multiple spotlights, particularly at back.